allahyar/ng8-breadcrumb/README.md

 ## Setup & Usage

-Once the module has been installed, you need to include `NgxBreadcrumbModule` into your root module:
+Once the module has been installed, you need to include `Ng8BreadcrumbModule` into your root module:

 ```ts
 import {NgxBreadcrumbModule} from 'ng8-breadcrumb';